larsenjohn/herebyaccident/_posts/2016-04-05-basic-linux-commands.md

 	vmstat -s

-Real time RAN monitoring can be viewed with the top or htop command.
+Real time monitoring can be viewed with the top or htop command.

 	top
     htop